 Bryan T. Kelly

-Bryan T. Kelly, assistant professor of finance, has research interests include theoretical and empirical asset pricing; models of tail risk, volatility and correlation dynamics; and asymmetric information in asset markets.
+Bryan T. Kelly, associate professor of finance, has research interests include theoretical and empirical asset pricing; models of tail risk, volatility and correlation dynamics; and asymmetric information in asset markets.
 He is a faculty research fellow at the NBER and an associate editor of the Journal of Financial Econometrics.